ARTISTIC SWIMMING (SYNCHRO)

 At each hosted competition Aquabelles parents are required to work volunteer shifts to help the meet run smoothly.
 These shifts can include hospitality suites, timing routines, calling out scores, or keeping swimmers sorted out.

-There are also dedicated volunteer opportunities to sit on the Board, take on travel or fundraising coordination, or plan events.
+There are also dedicated volunteer opportunities to sit on the Board, coordinate team travel, coordinate fundraising or plan events.

 What are the fundraising requirements?